 MPM = YES

 The MPM Part-time participants fulfill the requirements for their degrees over the course of two summers and four semesters.
-Please note MPM students can begin the program in the summer or the fall.
+Please note MPM students begin the program in the summer.

 MIDP = No

 This two-year full-time degree focuses explicitly on international development and incorporates a summer experience after the first year.

 CAN I DEFER MY ADMISSION TO ANOTHER SEMESTER?